piyushPathak309/loan-default-and-credit-score-prediction/README.md

 # Introduction and problem statement :

 In the ever-evolving landscape of financial services, the ability to predict and mitigate credit risk is paramount.
 Lending institutions, leverage predictive models to identify clients at risk of defaulting on loans.
-In this project i have ****devloped a model to predict default clients**** of LendingClub loans as well built ****credit scorecard**** to ****redit credit score****, delving into the importance, key features, and the transformative impact these predictive models have on lending practices.
+In this project i have ****devloped a model to predict default clients**** of LendingClub loans as well built ****credit scorecard**** to ****predict credit score****, delving into the importance, key features, and the transformative impact these predictive models have on lending practices.

 # Dataset: